rohit-vaswani/coding-interview-preparation/readme.md

  ## Dynamic programmming
  1. Rod cutting*
-    a) Recusrive call in a for loop
+    a) Recursive call in a for loop
     b) Aggregation: MAX
  2. Minimum Distance
-    a) Recusrive call after mention of all the base conditions
+    a) Recursive call after mention of all the base conditions
     b) Aggregation: Min
  3. Cycles in a directed graph
     a) Recursive call while exploring the adj. vertices of a node